Skip to main content

 1 mentions Positive Neutral Negative

-Users praise the music as unexpectedly cool and a strong aspect of the game, enhancing the overall experience despite some shortcomings in character sprites and voice acting.
+Users praise the game's music as unexpectedly cool and a strong highlight, complementing the complex story and unique character design despite some shortcomings in expressive sprites and voice acting.

 • gameplay